Ao-Collaboration/Ao-Collaboration.github.io/integrations.md

 share-img: assets/img/integrations-page-share.jpg
 ---

-## Helping you integrate Salesforce with other systems seamlessly is an absolute priority for us.
-Why?
+Helping you integrate Salesforce with other systems seamlessly is an absolute priority for us.

+## Why choosing apps integration?

 * As a business, you already rely on an array of applications that work with your business processes